 Revive Therapeutics Ltd. Expands Life Offering to Quebec

-/EIN News/ -- TORONTO, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- REVIVE THERAPEUTICS LTD. (CSE: RVV; OTCQB: RVVTF) (“Revive” or the “Company”) announces that it is expanding its previously announced private placement (see November 30, 2022 press release) to investors resident in the Province of Quebec.
-The Company is arranging a private placement of a minimum of $3 million and a maximum of $5 million of units (each, a “Unit”) at a price of $0.15 per Unit (the “Offering”).
+TORONTO, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- REVIVE THERAPEUTICS LTD. RVVRVVTF ("Revive" or the "Company") announces that it is expanding its previously announced private placement (see November 30, 2022 press release) to investors resident in the Province of Quebec.
+The Company is arranging a private placement of a minimum of $3 million and a maximum of $5 million of units (each, a "Unit") at a price of $0.15 per Unit (the "Offering").
 The Offering is being led by EMD Financial Inc.

 Each Unit shall be comprised of one common share ("Common Share") in the capital of the Company and one (1) Common Share purchase warrant ("Warrant") of the Company.
 Each Warrant shall entitle the holder thereof to acquire one additional Common Share at a price of $0.20 for a period of thirty-six (36) months from the closing date (the "Closing Date") of the Offering.